SOUTH COUNTY CENTER

 Charter tenants included Zale's Jewelers, Ludwig Music House, Pam's Children's Shoes, Shirley's Maternity Fashions, Bond Clothes, Edith's Tots to Teens Shop, Tronic South Hi-Fi, Pope's Cafeteria and Flagg Brothers Shoes.
 A National Food Stores supermarket occupied a portion of the mall's basement (on the lower level of Famous-Barr).

 Promoted for its climate-controlled "perpetual springtime," the Mall Level concourse at SOUTH COUNTY CENTER included three Rain Curtain Fountains.
-These were similar to other water-less "Wonderfall" installations eventually used in many 1960s-vintage enclosed shopping centers.
+These were water-less "Wonderfall" installations.
 The shopping concourse was lighted by a series of antique copper and brass gas streetlamps, which had originally been used to illuminate London's Piccadilly Circus.

 The first of several mall expansions was built in the mid-1960s.
 A 2-level (146,700 square foot) J.C.
 Penney was added to the east side of the complex and opened for business on September 14, 1966.
 This expanded the mall's gross leasable area to approximately 652,000 square feet.
 On November 23, 1966, the General Cinema Corporation South County Cinema showed its first feature.
 The venue re-opened, as the Cinema I & II, on October 22, 1976.